-Almost all of the salmon processed by BGB and Akaroa are sourced from fish farms in New Zealand, Chile and Norway.
+Almost all of the salmon processed by BGB are sourced from fish farms in New Zealand, Chile and Norway.
 This ensures a consistent supply of raw materials for the Company's salmon subsidiaries.
+However, for 2022, the Company is challenged by very limited supply of salmon.

-Reporting Period: 2021
+Reporting Period: 2022

-Highest Ranking Person responsible for this report:

-Lisa Y. Dejadina - Senior Vice President, Operations
+Highest Ranking Person responsible for this report: Eldwin S. Umusig - Vice President, Operations